 Subject Source: Library of Congress Subject Headings

-Scope and Content note This collection is composed of the single handwritten letterbook of Isaac Chapman.
-The book contains business correspondence, particularly related to the buying and selling of real estate, and information related to financial accounts and investments.
-All letters appear to be addressed to Wrightstown, Pa.
-Letter writers include: Henry R. Fell, James Buchanan, Edward Roberts, James Barten, E.W.
-Clark, Joseph Satterthwaite, Thomas Miller, Ellwood Lewis, Charles Meyers, Benjamin Scattergood, and...
+Overview Contains business correspondence, particularly related to the buying and selling of real estate, and information related to financial accounts and investments.
+Letter writers include Henry R. Fell, James Buchanan, Edward Roberts, James Barten, E.W.
+Clark, Joseph Satterthwaite, Thomas Miller, Ellwood Lewis, Charles Meyers, Benjamin Scattergood, and William Hill.

-Scope and Content note This collection is composed of three original, handwritten journals of Howard Comfort.
-Each volume is a small “pocket diary,” and entries include lists of assignments and readings for class, notes and quoted excerpts from materials Comfort had read, as well as descriptions of social calls and Quaker meetings.
+Overview Howard Comfort was a Quaker merchant in Philadelphia, and often traveled between Philadelphia and various cities in Great Britain on business.
+Each volume is a small “pocket diary,” and entries include lists of assignments and readings for class, notes, and quoted excerpts from materials Comfort had read, as well as descriptions of social calls and Quaker meetings.

 Overview This collection consists of 15 boxes of photograph albums, black and white photographs, negatives, portraits, and loose photographs, dating from approximately 1856-1987.
 It includes images of the Elkinton, Bucknell, Grove, and Dunham families.